clmoua/3420Repository/DFDdictionary.md

 **File/Package:** File or package.

-*vPackage and CPE Information:** Contains both package and CPE information.
+**Package and CPE Information:** Contains both package and CPE information.

 **CPE and CVE Information:** Contains both CPE and CVE information.